Food Hubs

 Lansing, MI

 Food Bank Council of Michigan (FBCM) is the partner state association for the seven Feeding America-affiliated food banks across the state of Michigan.
-The FBCM’s mission is to create a food secure state through advocacy, resource management, and collaboration among stakeholders and Michigan’s unified food bank network.
+FBCM’s mission is to create a food secure state through advocacy, resource management, and collaboration among stakeholders and Michigan’s unified food bank network.
 The COVID-19 pandemic illuminated that many seniors experience barriers to food access because they have limited access to transportation or are located in remote areas.
-FBCM seeks to create a model whereby food can be home-delivered to Michigan residents regardless of their location through a food box program for seniors including fresh items and shelf-stable groceries.
-New Venture Advisors is assisting in designing a pilot program in southern Michigan to demonstrate the viability of this model, with food banks serving as distribution hubs and Door Dash Foundation providing the last-mile delivery partner.
+In partnership with its partner food banks, FBCM seeks to increase food access to seniors and test a model whereby fresh food and shelf-stable groceries can be home-delivered to residents throughout the state.
+New Venture Advisors assisted in designing a pilot program in southern Michigan to demonstrate the viability of this model, in partnerships with local food banks, partner agencies, and last-mile delivery partners.
 (2023)

 NMU Food Hub Feasibility Study